-6.4 Log Stop Guide
+6.4 Log-Stop Guide

-Position the log stop guide for desired firewood length and consistent saw cuts.
+Position the log-stop guide for desired firewood length and consistent saw cuts.

-Turn the lock handle counterclockwise to loosen the guide.
+• Turn the lock handle counterclockwise to loosen the guide.
 Move it into position, then turn the handle back clockwise to tighten it.

-Fig. 29 - Log Stop Guide Lock Handle
+Fig. 28 - Log-Stop Guide Lock Handle

 - The spring-loaded indicator can be locked at any desired position along the slide.
-For reference, follow the decal on the back of the splitter hopper, or use the vertical slotted holes in the back plate.
+For reference, follow the label on the back of the splitting cradle, or use the vertical slotted holes in the back plate.
 Each hole is 2 inches (5 cm) apart. - · Advance the log up to the stop for each cut.

-Fig. 30-Log Stop Guide
+Fig. 29 - Log-Stop Guide

-6.5 Saw Shield
+6.5 Chain Saw Shield

-- · Adjust the position of the saw chain shield as required. - Replace the impact-resistant glazing if any scratches or other damage cause glare from the sun or obstruct the operator's view.
+- · Adjust the position of the chain saw shield as required. - Replace the impact-resistant glazing if any scratches or other damage cause glare from the sun or obstruct the operator's view.

-Fig. 31 - Saw Shield
+Fig. 30-Chain Saw Shield